YHCnb/PacMan/README.txt

 PacMan game build by asm

+2023.12.20 first commit --first edition--
-2024.01.15 add pacman_initcontext.asm to split initialize device context function:[initialize_graphics_context]
+2024.01.15 add pacman_initcontext.asm to split initialize device context function:[initialize_graphics_context] -- version 1.0 --
-to be continued...
+2024.01.16 fix the issue that the game could not run properly after interface scaling -- version 1.1 -- to be continued...